rugk/crops-parser/README.md

 * `Prepare CSV…` – It strips the table header and extracts the columns of interest.
 * `Adjusting datasets…` – Adjusts each dataset.
 E.g. it strips commas for easier processing, applies the blacklist and coverts the crop names to OSM keys (optional).
 * `Sum up duplicate elements…` – Finds exact duplicates (considering the year too) and sums them up.
 Afterwards reports the sucess.
 (Usually items should only be summed up when converting OSM tags.)
-* `Calculate yearly average…` – Calculates the average tonnes in produc tion when multiple years are given.
+* `Calculate yearly average…` – Calculates the average tonnes/area in production when multiple years are given.
 * `Sort data…` – It sorts the whole data according to the tonnes of produced crops, independent of the country.
 * `Evaluate data…` – It extracts all crops for each country and transforms the first fifteen crops listet into the YAML format.
 Additionally it replaces the country name with the 2-letter country code (ISO 3166).
 * `Finish processing…` – It adds the header and default crops and sorts the YAML another time, so the countries are sorted.